mentorpal/deprecated-mentor-classifier/README.md

-# mentor-pipeline
+# mentor-classifier

 ## TODO

 - [ ] update to python 3.8
 - [ ] fix nltk impl so that datasets autodownload (not in makefiles or docker)

-A short answer pipeline service focused on cold-start performance
+A short answer classifier service focused on cold-start performance

 This repo contains two subprojects:

-- mentor-pipeline: core implementation of training and inference
+- mentor-classifier: core implementation of training and inference
-- mentor-pipeline-api: a REST api for answer classification as a service in the app
+- mentor-classifier-api: a REST api for answer classification as a service in the app

 ## Requirements